-Group 4: G4 is to arrange utensils, water fuel and finally take lead for cooking.
+Group 4: Arranges utensils, water fuel and finally takes lead for cooking.

+Step 3: After distribution of ingredients details of preparatory tasks and cooking methods are to describe in following manner.

-Group-1: Clean and wash rice and pulse.
+Group 1: Clean and wash rice and pulse.
 Then soak it for 10 minutes in a bowl.
-Take colander, drain the soaked rice and pulses in it.
+After soaking take colander, drain the soaked rice and pulses in it.

-Group:2: Clean nuts then grind to a fine powder.
+Group 2: Clean nuts then grind to a fine powder.
+Take ginger and garlic and grind them into a paste.
+Add turmeric powder into the ginger and garlic paste and mix it together.

-Group 3: Wash and chop vegetables.
+Group 3: Wash carrot, cow pea and spinach before cutting.
+Remove a thin layer of peel from carrot and cut it and cow pea and spinach into big pieces in order reduce nutrient loss during cooking.
+Chop onions finely.
+Keep all the vegetables in a clean bowl with a lid.

-Group 4: After completion of preparatory tasks, G4 will collect all the prepared ingredients for cooking.
+Group 4: After completion of preparatory tasks collect all the prepared ingredients take lead during cooking.

-.
+Step 4: Now facilitator will ask to group leader of 1,2,3 to share their findings

-During sharing of group findings conversations between group leader and Facilitator are following: Facilitator will say “till now we all have completed preparatory tasks, let’s listen who does what?
+During sharing of group findings conversations between group leader and Facilitator are following: Facilitator will say “till now we all have completed preparatory tasks, let’s listen who did what?”

-Group-1:
+Group 1:

 Facilitator: What have you done?

-Group leader: 1 First we have washed our hands then we cleaned and washed rice and pulse.
+Group leader: First we washed our hands then we cleaned and washed rice and pulse.
 Then soaked it for 10 minutes in a bowl.
-After draining Take colander, drain the soaked rice and pulses in it.
+After soaking we drained rice and pulses.

-Facilitator: What is the benefit for a child eating rice and pulses?
+Facilitator: What is the benefit for children from eating rice and pulses?

-Group leader: 1: Child will get energy form rice and pulses will build the body.
-If we cooked mixer rice and pulses it will increase the nutrition of the meal.
+Group leader: Children will get energy form rice and pulses will build the body.
+If we mix rice and pulses meal becomes more nutritious.
+Pulses are also important for blood building.

-Group-2:
+Group 2:

 Facilitator: What have you done?

-Group leader:2: First we have washed our hands then grinded the nuts.
+Group leader 2: First we have washed our hands then grinded the nuts into powder and ginger and garlic into paste and mixed with turmeric powder.

-Facilitator: What is the benefit for a child eating nuts and oil ?
+Facilitator: What is the benefit for a child eating nuts?

-Group leader:2 Child will get energy form oil and nuts will build the body.
+Group leader: Nuts are important for building bones and teeth and they also contribute to building the body.

 Facilitator: What else can be used instead of nuts for child meal?

-Wait for 1 minute and try to get response form the participant?
-Now tell participants instead of nuts mother could use egg/grinded small bony fish/meat/chicken liver.
-By rearing the chickens/ducks or culturing fish they could get these types of foods.
+Wait for 1 minute and try to get response form the participants.

+Now tell participants instead of nuts mother could use other nutritious foods like grinded small bony fish, meat, chicken liver or egg.

-Group-3:
+Group 3:

 Facilitator: What have you done?